 Ubiquinol is a fat-soluble nutrient and was identified some decades ago, but was not able to be used in dietary supplements because of its instability.
 Its instability is due to the two extra electrons that it contains and is ready to ‘donate’ to mop up free radicals as soon as it is exposed to air or oxygen.

-Ubiquinol plays a crucial role in ATP synthesis.
+It plays a crucial role in ATP synthesis.
 This naturally occurring process in the body produces energy and is considered to be one of the most important functions in cellular systems.
 Cellular energy is particularly important for organs with high metabolic activity, such as the heart.
 This in part is why ubiquinol is beneficial to the heart, which contains a higher concentration of CoQ10 than any other organ.

 Studies have suggested that Ubiquinol supports healthy neurological and brain function.